Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 Making changes the the CRDs objects or creating new CRDs as defined by the helm charts enables a more clean and consistent approach to managing the configuration options for Prometheus and Grafana.
 Changes or additions to the CRD will perform an automated config reload against the Prometheus or Grafana objects in Kubernetes.
 In addition, future updates the the helm charts will prevent your custom values from being overwritten.

 This is in contrast to making changes by first pulling in the `Values.yaml`, editing then updating the helm charts using the `-f` flag.
 Using this method requires a manual reload by calling the service endpoints for the Prometheus deployment using CURL.
+These CRDs are defined and managed by the [Prometheus Operator](https://artifacthub.io/packages/olm/community-operators/prometheus){:target="_blank" rel="noopener"} built into the aforementioned helm chart.

 You may determine the reload endpoint by executing the following command against your Kubernetes cluster:
  * `kubectl get sts <helm release>-prometheus-kube-prometheus-prometheus -n <namespace> -o yaml | grep reload-url`